cpti372/cpti372.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 >>> She accesses the zoom application via her laptop.
 8:00 p.m., all her schedule ends!
 She posts some photos on her SNS and chats with her friends.
 11:00 p.m., listening to podcast, she goes to bed.

 <p>There's a whole lot of stuff available online, just like Coline's daily life.
 From taking a class to delivering her dish, we spend most of our time on the Internet.
 Do you imagine your life without the Internet?
 As for me, I cannot. <b>Impossible.
-No Internet, No life.</b>Here are the five things that can make you better off using the Internet.</p>
+No Internet, No life.</b>Here are the <b>five things that can make you better off using the Internet.</b></p>

 <p align="center"><a href="https://ibb.co/ZWfYkZH"><img src="https://i.ibb.co/NZFmH41/image.png" alt="image" border="0" align="center"></a></p>
 <br>